Herbert Levine (company): History

 In the 1950s, Herbert Levine advertisements were drawn by famous New York illustrator Saul Steinberg and were regularly published in The New Yorker and in Harper's Bazaar.
+In 1980, Andy Warhol photographed a series of Herbert Levine shoes.

 Mr. and Mrs. Levine were hired in 1965, along with famed couturier Emilio Pucci and designer Alexander Girard, to help overhaul a new look and style for Braniff International Airways.
 The campaign, developed by Jack Tinker and partner Mary Wells Lawrence, was dubbed The End Of The Plain Plane, and was a revolutionary airline overhaul that had never before been attempted.
 The campaign was considered one of the most successful advertising and image reworks in history.

-Closed in 1975, the label was revived in 2008 by Dennis Comeau and is today owned by Luvanis, an investment holding company.
+Closed in 1975, the label was revived in 2025 through a partnership between heritage brand investment company Luvanis, Milan- and New York-based distributor Massimo Bonini, and former Dsquared2 CEO Gianfranco Maccarrone, with footwear designer Trevor Houston appointed as creative director.
+Houston—previously head of footwear at Khaite after positions at Marc Jacobs, Coach, The Row and Tory Burch, and an avid collector of vintage Herbert Levine pieces—was identified by the new owners through interviews discussing his personal archive.
+The first collection debuted at New York Fashion Week in February 2025 and reached stores in September, including Saks Fifth Avenue, Harrods, Le Bon Marché and Mytheresa; production was relocated to Italy's Marche region, and the inaugural campaigns were photographed by Mark Borthwick.

 Description

 The Herbert Levine label gained media notoriety for outlandish designs: gilded wood platforms, slippers with newspaper, money, or candy-wrapper covered fabrics, Astroturf insoles, and shoes that were glued onto the wearer's nylon stockings.
-Herbert Levine’s greatest influence was re-introducing boots to women's fashion in the 1960s and the popularization of the shoe style known as mules.
+Herbert Levine's greatest influence was re-introducing boots to women's fashion in the 1960s and the popularization of the shoe style known as mules.

-Manolo Blahnik: "Beth Levine is without a doubt the most influential American shoe designer of the 20th century.
-She is to shoes what Eames is to furniture."
-Christian Louboutin: "Beth Levine was an influential free spirit.
-There is nothing that I like more than seeing a creation coming from pure fun and pleasure, and this is always the case with Levine's refreshing work.
-God bless her for that!"
+Several major fashion designers have publicly acknowledged Beth Levine's influence on their work.
+Manolo Blahnik called her "without a doubt the most influential American shoe designer of the 20th century," adding: "She is to shoes what Eames is to furniture."
+Christian Louboutin described her as "an influential free spirit" whose "refreshing work" came "from pure fun and pleasure."
+Azzedine Alaïa, for whom Beth Levine designed several shoes over the years, called her "one of the most important people working in shoes," with designs that were "highly imaginative, strong and modern."